finnoh/data_science_project/README.md

 # Data Science Project: NBA Dashboard

 This repository hosts the Data Science Project (DS500) of Finn Höner and Tim-Moritz Bündert.
-It contains all the code associated with the project along with the corresponding data.
+It contains all the commented code associated with the project along with the corresponding data.

 The dashboard is hosted on [this website](http://193.196.53.114/).